awagen/kolibri/README.md

 Its also possible to enable coverage for each build via sbt setting ```coverageEnabled := true```.
 For more settings (such as minimal coverage criteria for build to succeed), see above-referenced project page.

+## Local execution - Issues and Fixes
+- starting the setup as provided in docker-compose file can be resource intensive.
+You might experience within the cluster heartbeat failures if not enough resources are available within docker.
+Thus make sure to allow sufficient resources (e.g >= 4gb ram) to avoid this.
+The mentioned heartbeat failures will lead to loss of inter-node connections.

 ## License

 The kolibri-base code is licensed under APL 2.0.